How does a person become addicted to a relationship that is breaking?

 Bragging, cutting the connection to old friends

-The Normal Person* may be VERY VOCAL about their new relationship and thus their newfound elevated social status toward their old friends.
+The Young Soul* may be VERY VOCAL about their new relationship and thus their newfound elevated social status toward their old friends.
 They may be outright bragging about being better than their old friends, and they will do their utmost to underline their superiority toward their former friends and even family members.
 Not surprisingly, by doing so they will quickly be alienated from their old friends, which is also their own intent in doing so.

 This is the burning bridges phase.